 I would suggest for the 6-8 phase that you continue to use the materials you have, but I know those teachers, having seen my method will employ some of the model in areas where they think they can achieve an impact on the learners.
 This will not require any further expenditure as they have already learned the method from me.
 Having a copy of my Teacher's Handbook will make it easier for them though.

 Grades 4-5 can use Mortensen Exercise books alongside their existing texts(?) with no conflict.
 We have found this helps a lot with success rates, self-image, motivation, as well as math scores.
-This means only a minimum cost for exercise books in the appropriate topics as decided by the teacher.
+This means only a minimal cost for exercise books in the appropriate topics as decided by the teacher.
 You have base ten blocks for those classes already.
 Here the teacher may rely more heavily on drawing examples, once having introduced the topic with the manipulatives.
 Again this suggestion is with minimum expenditure in mind.

 K-3 is the area I would suggest adopting the method completely, subject to individual teacher's desires.
 I wouldn't want to force a new method on anyone, especially when they are already stressed by enough prep work.
 I'm sure some of them may think using MM would be an additional burden.